WiceDe/wice-client-api/README.md

 [Wice CRM](https://wice.de/) is a CRM Software which offers different modules for address management, tasks management, project management, calendars and a knowledge base for knowledge management.
 The software could be used to manage sales opportunities and offers too.
 In addition, [Wice CRM](https://wice.de/) offers the possibility to manage and create invoices, open items and incoming payments.

 ## Before you begin

-Before you can use our API you **must be a registered Wice CRM user**.
+Before you can use Wice Client API you **must be a registered Wice CRM user**.
 Please visit the home page of [Wice CRM](https://wice.de/register) to sign up.
 > Any attempt to reach [Wice CRM](https://wice.de/) endpoints without registration will not be successful!

 After you are already registered in [Wice CRM](https://wice.de/) you have to generate your **API Key**.